-EAA hosts one of the world's largest general aviation events, the annual EAA AirVenture Oshkosh Fly-In.
-The event draws more than 700,000 people and 10,000 aircraft to Oshkosh each summer. www.eaa.org; www.airventure.org.
+Experimental refers to the category of aircraft design by the Federal Aviation Administration (FAA) for these types of airplanes.
+Similar to standard category aircraft, Experimental aircraft are inspected and certified as airworthy by the FAA.
+The EAA hosts one of the world's largest general aviation events, the annual EAA AirVenture Oshkosh Fly-In.
+This event draws more than 700,000 people and 10,000 aircraft to Oshkosh each summer for AirVenture.
+Our next meeting.

 Aviation is exciting and vital to our nation's future and and the Young Eagles program is one way to introduce youngsters to the importance of aviation.
 The Young Eagles program was launched in 1992 by EAA, the Experimental Aircraft Association, based in Oshkosh Wisconsin.
 Since the program began, more than 1.5 million youngsters have participated in the program.
 Flights are provided through the generosity of our EAA member volunteer pilots and volunteers.

 Each Young Eagle will experience a safe and enjoyable flight that will give them new perspectives on the world and life in general.
 Young Eagles program participants will understand that an individual's potential is unlimited and for them, the sky is the limit!
 Each summer our local EAA Chapter offers free airplane rides for kids ages 8-17 with parental consent.
 See you this summer.

 First, your pilot will explain what will happen during the flight.
 This might include talking about the airplane; reviewing an aeronautical chart and identifying reference points during the flight; completing a careful "walk around" preflight inspection of the airplane and identifying the parts that control the airplane; helping buckle your child's seat belt and describing the interior of the airplane, including the instrument panel.